 What education is needed to be a doula?

 There aren’t any educational requirements to be a doula.
 A high school diploma or college degree are not required, and working as a doula is an excellent way to put yourself through school.
-If possible consider taking a doula and labor support training course, but it’s not required to be a doula.
-We also offer an online doula course.
+If possible consider taking a doula and postpartum training course, but it’s not required to be a doula.

 What skills do I need to be a doula?